himotoyoshi/carray/docs/topics/CAWindowIterator.md

 `elements` is the (constant) window size; `count_not_masked` is the effective number of in-bounds cells per window (the renormalizing denominator).
 All reductions accept `min_count:` / `fill_value:`.

+`sum` answers in the type the core promotes to — float64 for an integer source. `accumulate` is the same fold kept in the source's own type, wrapping at its width, for a window that cannot overflow it: a 3x3 count over `uint8` cells stays one byte wide instead of eight.

 ## Bounded convolution — `correlate` / `convolve`